Arup Kumar Goswami: As judge

+As Chief Justice

+He was appointed as Chief Justice of Sikkim High Court and sworn in on 15 October 2019.
+Hon’ble Governor Shri Ganga Prasad administered him the oath at the lawn of New Raj Bhawan.
+The post of Chief Justice of High Court of Sikkim had fallen vacant after the superannuation of Justice Vijay Kumar Bist on 16 September 2019.

 The swearing-in ceremony was attended by Hon’ble Chief Minister P. S. Tamang (Golay), Hon’ble Justice Meenakshi Madan Rai, Hon’ble Justice Bhaskar Raj Pradhan, Hon’ble Cabinet Ministers, Hon’ble Member of Lok Sabha, Indra Hang Subba, Hon’ble Members of Sikkim Legislative Assembly, Registrar General, Chief Secretary of Sikkim, Additional Chief Secretaries, Additional Registrar General, Senior government officers, Advisors to Government of Sikkim, Law fraternity members of High Court of Sikkim and Sikkim State Legal Service Authority and host of dignitaries.

-After retirement of Justice Vijay Kumar Bist in the month of September, the post of Chief Justice of High Court of Sikkim had fallen vacant after the superannuation of Justice Vijai Kumar Bist on 16 September 2019.
-And on 15 October 2019, Hon'ble Justice Arup Goswami was appointed a New Chief justice of Sikkim High Court.
+In December 2020, Chief Justices of Andhra Pradesh and Sikkim High Courts were swapped and subsequently Justice Goswami was sent to head Andhra Pradesh High Court while the then Chief Justice of Andhra Pradesh Jitendra Kumar Maheshwari was sent to Sikkim High Court.
 He was transferred as Chief Justice of Andhra Pradesh High Court on 31 December 2020 and took oath on 6 January 2021.

-He was transferred as Chief Justice of Chhattisgarh High Court on 9 October 2021 and took oath on 12 October 2021.
+He was again transferred as Chief Justice of Chhattisgarh High Court on 9 October 2021 and took oath on 12 October 2021 and served there till his superannuation on 10 March 2023.

+Post retirement

-He was retired on 10 March 2023.
+He was appointed as Chairman of Assam Human Rights Commission in August 2023.